Demographics

-In B2B sales development, demographics are the person-level attributes of prospects—such as job title, role, seniority, department, and location—that help SDRs target the right decision-makers inside each account.
-When combined with firmographic and intent data, demographic filters power precise list building, smarter segmentation, and highly relevant outbound sequences that improve connection and conversion rates.
+Demographics are the measurable attributes of a population or individual, such as age, role, income, education, and location.
+In B2B sales development, demographics are the person-level attributes of prospects, such as job title, role, seniority, department, and location, that help SDRs target the right decision-makers.
+Combined with firmographic and intent data, they power precise list building, smarter segmentation, and relevant outbound.

 Over time, demographics in B2B sales have evolved from simple filters ("C-level in North America") to highly granular personas enriched with behavioral and intent signals.
 AI-driven tools can now infer likely job functions, seniority bands, and buying influence from public data, then combine these signals with firmographics and engagement history to prioritize who SDRs call or email next.
 Demographics remain the foundation of B2B list building, but their real power emerges when they are part of a broader, data-driven targeting strategy aligned across sales, marketing, and RevOps.